Bernhard Arp Sindberg

 Bernhard Arp Sindberg (19 February 1911 – 1983), also known as "Mr. Xin" or "Xinbo", "The Greatest Dane", or the "Shining Buddha" was born in Aarhus, Denmark.
-His travels in his youth brought him to China, where he was one of few foreigners who witnessed the Nanking Massacre.
+His travels in his youth brought him to China, where he was one of few foreigners who witnessed the Nanjing Massacre.
 Sindberg tried to help Chinese refugees by allowing them to stay in the concrete factory where he worked as a security guard; his photos, letters and experiences later played a role in the understanding of the massacre.
 His efforts saved from 6,000 to 20,000 Chinese from a cruel fate, and he has been honoured on several occasions, including the title "A friend of China".

 Early life

 Sindberg's urge to travel started in his childhood years, when he ran away as a 2-year-old, but he was found and taken home again.
 The second time he ran away was on a bicycle.
 He managed to cycle halfway across the country.
 The third time he travelled even further and was first stopped at the America-steamer in Hamburg, Germany.
 At the age of 17, he went to the U.S. for 3 years and then returned home.
 He joined the Foreign Legion, but was disappointed by the people and the harsh environment in the Moroccan desert; after 10 months of service, he ran off into the mountains and managed to get out of the country as a stowaway on a ship.